Z80 Explorer

 img.setZoom(0.98); img.setPos(1151,901)

 On the startup, the app will try to detect latches, and it will detect most of them automatically.
-For those not detected, you can add them as you find them.
+You can add those that have not been detected as you find them.
 The easiest way to find latches is by using the “Driven by” option.
 After selecting a net and following its signal chain, if you see two nets being driven by each other in a co-dependent loop, you have found a latch consisting of those two nets (also acting as inverters).
 One of the app’s initialization files, “latches.ini” contains definitions of additional latches.
 You can add to that file as you find latches that the app did not detect.

 The schematic view uses an expanded version of the “Driven by” algorithm to build a tree of gates contributing to the selected net.